banyancomputer/chainlink-external-adapter-rs/README.md

 # PreReqs

-Follow the instructions to set up a chainlink EA Node on https://docs.chain.link/docs/running-a-chainlink-node/
+Follow the instructions to set up a Chainlink External Adaptor Node on your local machine in a Docker https://docs.chain.link/docs/running-a-chainlink-node/

 You will need to install Docker, Sqlworkbench, and set up and AWS postgreSQL database.
 The instructions linked above walk you through this.
 You will also need to install Hardhat:
 ```bash
 npm i hardhat
 ```

-# chainlink Node Setup
+# Chainlink Node Setup

-Once you have set everything up, each time you start up your chainlink node again requires:
+Once you have set everything up, each time you start up your Chainlink node again requires:

 Connect postgreSQl to workbench:
 ```bash